mwat56/hashtags/README.md

 	written, err := ht.Store()
 	if nil != err {
-		log.PrintF("Problem writing file '%s': %v", fName, err) }
+		log.PrintF("Problem storing file %q: %v", fName, err) }

-The constructor function `New()` takes two arguments: A `string` specifying the name of the file to use for loading/storing the list's data, and a `bool` value indicating whether the list should be thread-safe or not.
-The setting for the latter depends on the actual use-case.
+The constructor function `New()` takes a single arguments: A `string` specifying the name of the file to use for loading/storing the list's data.
+If that is an empty string no lading/storing of data will happen.

 The package provides a global boolean configuration variable called `UseBinaryStorage` which is `true` by default.
 It determines whether the data written by `Store()` and read by `Load()` use plain text (i.e. `hashtags.UseBinaryStorage = false`) or a binary data format.
 The advantage of the _plain text_ format is that it can be inspected by any text related tool (like e.g. `grep` or `diff`).
-The advantage of the _binary format_ is that it is about three to four times as fast when loading/storing data and it uses a few bytes less than the text format.
+The advantage of the _binary format_ is that it is about three to four times as fast when loading/storing data and it uses less disk space than the text format.
 For this reasons it's used by default (i.e. `hashtags.UseBinaryStorage == true`).
 During development of your own application using this package, however, you might want to change to text format for diagnostic purposes.

 For more details please refer to the [package documentation](https://godoc.org/github.com/mwat56/hashtags/).